-Refer to the Advanced Topics section for more information about how to customize the bootstrapper.
+Refer to advanced topics section for more information about how to customize the bootstrapper.

 Command Line Bootstrapper

 The command line bootstrapper is a .cmd file that installs prerquisites and the required package, and supports a limited set of condition checking, including registry, file and system lookup + exit code validation.